ropensci/slopes/README.md

-to that returned by ESRI’s `Slope_3d()` in the [3D Analyst extension](https://desktop.arcgis.com/en/arcmap/10.3/tools/3d-analyst-toolbox/slope.htm), with a correlation between the ArcMap implementation and our implementation of more than 0.95 on our test datast (we find higher correlations on larger datasets):
+to that returned by ESRI’s `Slope_3d()` in the [3D Analyst extension](https://desktop.arcgis.com/en/arcmap/10.3/tools/3d-analyst-toolbox/slope.htm), with a correlation between the ArcMap implementation and our implementation of more than 0.95 on our test dataset (we find higher correlations on larger datasets):

 ``` r